12 Jun Amazon Survey Reveals How the Prime Fee Increase Will Change Customer Shopping Behaviors

 In our May 2018 survey of 1000 Amazon customers, we asked Amazon Prime members how they felt about the value of their membership.

-46% of respondents feel that the value they’re getting out of their Prime membership currently outweighs the cost of the annual fee.
+46% of Prime members feel that the value they’re getting out of their membership currently outweighs the cost of the annual fee.
 For the purposes of this report, we’ll refer to this group of respondents as the Prime Loyalists.
-However, the other 54% of respondents believe the value of their membership does not outweigh the cost, which puts them at risk of canceling their Prime membership.
+However, the other 54% of Prime members believe the value of their membership does not outweigh the cost, which puts them at risk of canceling their Prime membership.

 We wanted to understand the differences in purchasing behaviors between the “Prime Loyalists” and current Non-Members to get a better understanding of how the behaviors of the At-Risk population will change as they begin canceling their memberships.
 The following report answers important questions facing Amazon customers and sellers, including: